-The Musculoskeletal System I Course is an intensive multidisciplinary course, which enables the student to obtain the requisite knowledge of normal structure and function of the musculoskeletal system, as well as the foundational biomedical science that underlies disorders associated with skeletal muscle, bone, joints, and peripheral nerves.
-The course utilizes lectures and laboratories (employing human cadaveric prosections, virtual anatomy, and medical imaging), reading assignments, and interactive learning sessions.
+The Musculoskeletal System I Course is an intensive multidisciplinary course which enables the student to obtain the requisite knowledge of normal structure and function of the musculoskeletal system, as well as the foundational biomedical science that underlies disorders associated with skeletal muscle, bone, joints, and peripheral nerves.
+The course utilizes lectures, virtual anatomy, reading assignments, and interactive learning sessions.